bburda/ros2_diag_tree/README.md

 ### CI/CD

 All pull requests and pushes to main are automatically built and tested using GitHub Actions.
-The CI workflow runs on Ubuntu 24.04 with ROS 2 Jazzy and includes:
+The CI workflow runs on Ubuntu 24.04 with ROS 2 Jazzy, executes a single `colcon test` to cover:

 - Code linting and formatting checks
 - Unit tests
 - Integration tests with demo automotive nodes

-- Automatic upload of test logs and results for all runs
+After every run the workflow always calls `colcon test-result --verbose` and uploads the generated logs/results as artifacts for debugging.

 ## Contributing